 When I post music articles, both here and at Fresh on the Net, I keep them fairly brief [thankfully!
 Ed] and instead leave the songs to do most of the talking.
-I do try and research the artists though, to both learn more about them, as well as to hear additional tracks.
+Researching an artist is important though, to learn more about them, as well as to hear additional tracks.

-So it can be hugely frustrating when information is sparse, and it’s also a lost opportunity when there are very few links between your numerous sites in the first place, even though you may have an excellent spread of online activity, from SoundCloud to Bandcamp, and Twitter to Instagram.
+So it can be hugely frustrating when information is sparse, and it’s also a lost opportunity when there are very few links between the numerous sites in the first place, even though the musician may have an excellent spread of online activity, from SoundCloud to Bandcamp, and Twitter to Instagram.

 And profiles… you’ve made a fantastic track, and myself and others love it, but we’d like to know something about you.
 We shouldn’t have to play detective just to find some basic information about you.

 Now don’t get me wrong.
 Myself and other visitors don’t need to know your favourite takeaway or the drummer’s inside leg measurement, but the amount of times I’ve either written or read a review that has included the phrase “I’d like to tell you more about the artist, but…” is far more regular than it should be!

 Musicians – the point of this rant is to say that every so often please take a fresh look at your various profile pages and:

 ~ spend just a few minutes checking all your links are working and up to date